 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Speaker.
-We made a request to the federal government and received approval for Nunavut communities, and we are reviewing where marine infrastructure will be installed and what the associated costs would be for all communities.

-Sanirajak has already submitted a proposal that this project be constructed saying "This is the site and this is the name," et cetera.
+We made a request to the federal government and received approval for Nunavut communities.
+We are reviewing where marine infrastructure will be installed and what the associated costs would be for all communities.
+Sanirajak has already submitted a proposal that this project be constructed, saying "This is the site and this is the cost," etcetera.
 They have already submitted their proposal, and I envy those communities that do apply.
-The ones that are approved, upon review we will be requesting further funding.
+Upon our review of the ones that are approved, we will be requesting further funding.

-To your comment, the (interpretation ends) Community Transportation Initiative Program (interpretation) is a pot of money that many communities apply for, and we try and approve them in advance of summer because these projects can only go ahead during the summer months.
+To your comment, the (interpretation ends) Community Transportation Initiatives Program (interpretation) is a pot of money that many communities apply for and we try to approve them in advance of summer because these projects can only be done during the summer months.

-Our office has just started reopening this past week, and slowly our employees have returned to work.
-This is one of the priorities as far as I know, and I have issued a directive toward that, but when it will be finalized, I cannot say.
-Upon approval of the funds, every community that has submitted a request will have their requests reviewed and that is how we will proceed.
+Our office has just started reopening this past week and our employees have slowly returned to work.
+I know this is one of the priorities and I have issued a directive toward that, but I can't say when it will be finalized.
+Upon approval of the funds before summertime, every community that has submitted a request will have their requests reviewed.
+That is how we have it set up, Mr. Speaker.
 Thank you.